-There is work to be done for it to achieve the justifiable recognition it deserves
+There is work required for it to achieve the justifiable recognition it deserves.

 There is clearly a wealth of opportunities here to develop, explore and discover and that the natural way to achieve this is through the development of a trail or trails.